Minor Athlete Abuse Prevention Policy

 has provided advance, written consent for the lodging arrangement.

 e.
-Minor Athletes should be paired to share a hotel room, sleeping arrangement or overnight
+Minor Athletes should be paired to share a lodging arrangement including, but not limited to

 A Minor Athlete’s parent/legal guardian must provide written consent, at least annually, for all In-